MyEtherWallet/etherwallet/README.md

 - import client wallet files and presale wallet files.  (design almost done)
 - generate transactions from the imported wallet files.  (design almost done)
 - send transactions. (design almost done)
+- Make help page.
+This should cover everything a basic user who bought ether presale would need to know to get that ether to another place.
+It should assume they know essentially nothing and are not familiar with command line.
+It should also cover safety and best practices and provide helpful links.